swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 extension MutableSpan where Element: ConvertibleToBytes & ConvertibleFromBytes {
   /// Construct a mutable raw span over the memory represented by this span.
   ///
-  /// - Returns: a MutableRawSpan over the memory represented by this span
+  /// - Returns: A MutableRawSpan over the memory represented by this span.
   @_lifetime(&self)
   var mutableBytes: MutableRawSpan { mutating get }
 }